 Monthly Law Journal Article: Shackling of Pregnant Prisoners, 2009 (12) AELE Mo.
 L. J. 301.

-was in county custody for a nonviolent offense when she gave birth to her
+female prisoner was in county custody for a nonviolent offense when she gave

-son.
-She sued after her release, claiming that her federal civil rights
+birth to her son.
+She sued after her release, claiming that her federal civil

-the trial court's grant of summary judgment for the county defendants on
+trial court's grant of summary judgment for the county defendants on most of

-most of the plaintiff's shackling claims, finding that the question of
+the plaintiff's shackling claims, finding that the question of whether the U.S.

-depended on factual disputes about whether the restraint policy was justified
+disputes about whether the restraint policy was justified that a properly

-that a properly instructed jury had to resolve.
-The appeals court rejected
+instructed jury had to resolve.
+The appeals court rejected equal protection

-equal protection claims as no evidence of discriminatory intent was shown.
+claims as no evidence of discriminatory intent was shown.
+Mendiola-Martinez v.